17 Top-Rated Tourist Attractions around Lake Constance

-Walkers and cyclists are well catered to by the excellent Lake Constance Trail (Bodensee-Rundwanderweg), which encircles the entire lake at varying distances from its shores for about 272 kilometers.
+Walkers and cyclists are well catered to by the excellent Lake Constance Trail (Bodensee-Rundwanderweg).
+This spectacular trail network encircles the entire lake at varying distances from its shores for about 272 kilometers.
 Within Germany, the trail frequently follows the paths waymarked by the Black Forest Association (Schwarzwaldverein).

-Highlights include the Wollmatinger Ried nature reserve, as well as the majority of the lake's small villages, the historic towns of Lindau and Konstanz, and the islands of Reichenau and Mainau.
+Highlights you'll encounter along the way include the Wollmatinger Ried nature reserve, as well as the majority of the lake's small villages, the historic towns of Lindau and Konstanz, and the islands of Reichenau and Mainau.
 You can join a hiking tour, which can last anywhere from a day to a week (or longer).
-Even casual walkers and cyclists can enjoy the trail as it's easily accessible at numerous entry points around the lake.
+Even casual walkers and cyclists can enjoy the trail, as it's easily accessible at numerous entry points around the lake.

 Address: Strandpromenade 6, D-88690 Uhldingen-Mühlhofen/Unteruhldingen

 Exploring Lake Constance can easily be done by boat, a mode of transportation that offers many opportunities for sightseeing without needing a car.
 Tourist boat services on Lake Constance run from mid-April to mid-October, the main routes including Konstanz, Überlingen, Kreuzlingen, and Lindau, with many additional stops being made to smaller communities.
 There are also ferry services capable of carrying cars, most of which run year-round between Friedrichshafen and Romanshorn and between Konstanz-Staad and Meersburg.